JHenzi/ExifStoryTeller/README.md

-# Image History - AI-Powered Photo Story Generator 🚀
+# Image History - Photo Metadata Extractor & Map-Based Storyteller 🗺️

-**Transform your photo collection into an AI-generated life story using LLM vision models, EXIF metadata, and geocoding.
-Build your own personal travel narrative with multimodal AI!**
+**Extract EXIF metadata from your photo collection, build a SQLite database with geocoding, and create an interactive map-based storyteller that follows your journey through locations with image galleries.**

 ![Story Viewer Screenshot](Screenshot.png)

-> **Perfect for AI enthusiasts, developers, and anyone who wants to explore the intersection of computer vision, LLMs, and personal data storytelling.**
+> **Perfect for visualizing your photo journey through time and space with an interactive map interface.**

 ## 🌟 What Makes This Awesome?

-This project combines **multimodal AI**, **computer vision**, and **geocoding** to automatically generate personalized travel narratives from your photo collection.
-It's a complete pipeline from raw images to beautiful web stories:
+This project extracts comprehensive EXIF metadata from your photo collection and creates an interactive map-based storyteller:

 1. **Extract EXIF metadata** from thousands of photos (GPS, camera settings, timestamps)
 2. **Geocode locations** using Geonames database for accurate place names
-3. **Generate AI stories** using vision-capable LLMs (LMStudio, OpenAI, etc.) with image understanding
-4. **Serve beautiful web interface** with Flask to browse your AI-generated life story

-### Why AI Developers Love This

-- 🤖 **Multimodal AI Integration**: Uses vision models to understand images + context
-- 📊 **Data-Driven Storytelling**: Feeds structured data logs to LLMs (no hallucination!)
-- 🗺️ **Geocoding & Location Intelligence**: Automatic location detection from GPS coordinates
-- 🎨 **Beautiful Web UI**: Flask-based viewer with responsive design
-- 🔄 **Fault-Tolerant Processing**: Resume capability, error handling, progress tracking
-- 📸 **EXIF Data Extraction**: Comprehensive metadata capture (camera, lens, GPS, etc.)
+3. **Build interactive map** showing your photo journey through locations
+4. **Navigate chronologically** through locations with image galleries

+### ~~AI Story Generation~~ (TBD - On the Shelf)

+~~The project previously included AI-powered story generation using vision-capable LLMs.
+This feature is currently on hold and may be revisited in the future.~~

+### Current Focus: Map-Based Storytelling

+- 🗺️ **Interactive Map**: Visualize your photo journey through locations
+- 📸 **Image Galleries**: Browse photos by location in chronological order
+- 🧭 **Location Navigation**: Click "next" to follow your path through time
+- 📊 **Data-Driven**: All based on actual GPS coordinates and EXIF metadata

 ## 🎯 Use Cases

-- **Personal Photo Archives**: Turn years of photos into a chronological life story
+- **Personal Photo Archives**: Visualize years of photos on an interactive map
-- **Travel Journals**: Automatically document trips with AI-generated narratives
+- **Travel Journals**: See your journey through locations with image galleries
-- **AI Research Projects**: Study how vision models interpret personal photo collections
-- **Multimodal LLM Experiments**: Test different models (GPT-4V, Claude, local models)
-- **Data Visualization**: Explore your photo metadata with CSV exports and web interface
+- **Location Analysis**: Understand where and when you took photos
+- **Chronological Exploration**: Follow your path through time and space

 ## 🚀 Quick Start